The Dangerous Revolution of Sleep Apnea & Weight

 No one likes being overweight.
 It can make you tired, sore, unmotivated, and isolated.
 While genetics plays a role in your weight, we can put some of the blame on the difficulties surrounding losing weight.
 If you suffer from sleep apnea, weight change can be challenging—but life-changing.

 Sleep apnea and weight have a strong correlation to one another.
 Obesity and being overweight is a scary risk factor for sleep apnea because it affects your breathing while you sleep.
-Additionally, carrying extra weight can lead to further sleep apnea related health issues, including cardiovascular disease and type 2 diabetes.
+Additionally, carrying extra weight can lead to further sleep apnea-related health issues, including cardiovascular disease and type 2 diabetes.

 There is a perilous cycle between the two conditions because sleep apnea can cause you to gain weight.
 In 2011, researchers from the International Journal of Obesity conducted a study that found that “sleep problems likely contribute to weight gain.”
-Moreover, a 2013 study supported these claims by finding that men who don’t sleep enough will gain unwanted weight.
+A 2013 study supported these claims by finding that men who don’t sleep enough will gain unwanted weight.